TBD54566975/did-dht/spec/spec.md

 they gain the ability to add extra information to their DIDs.
 This is achieved by either publishing or retrieving data from [[ref:Mainline]].

-Interoperable DID methods ****MUST**** be registered in [the corresponding registry](registry/index.html#interoperable-did-methods).
+Interoperable DID methods ****MUST**** be registered in [this specification's registry](registry/index.html#interoperable-did-methods).

 ## Gateways

-Gateways serve as specialized nodes within the network, providing a range of DID-centric functionalities that extend beyond the capabilities of a standard [[ref:Mainline DHT]] node.
+[[ref:Gateways]] serve as specialized servers, providing a range of DID-centric functionalities that extend beyond the capabilities of a standard [[ref:Mainline DHT]] servers.
 This section elaborates on these unique features, outlines the operational prerequisites for managing a gateway, and discusses various other facets, including the optional integration of these gateways into a registry system.